 Confidence is conceptualized as the accuracy of one’s perceived performance or ability on a task (Beyer & Bowden, 1997).
 Since competitions, by definition, compare the performance among two or more individuals, they naturally lead to self-evaluation and an assessment of one’s competitors - processes that are intimately linked to confidence.
 To the extent that confidence influences how much individuals think they need to prepare in order to win, we may expect to see women preparing more than men, particularly in competitive contexts.
 Independent of any ambitions to win, less confident individuals may prepare more in order to reduce the negative feelings caused by low confidence.
-Indeed, mastery is an important driver of confidence [for review, see Gist & Mitchell (1992); Usher & Pajares (2008)) and there is no theoretical or empirical reason to suspect that women would be less concerned with mastery than men.
-In fact, research suggests that women are just as likely as men to compete when competing against their own past performance, suggesting an equal desire for achievement and excellence (cite).
+Indeed, mastery is an important driver of confidence (for review, see Gist & Mitchell, 1992; Usher & Pajares, 2008) and there is no theoretical or empirical reason to suspect that women would be less concerned with mastery than men.
+In fact, research suggests that women are just as likely as men to compete when competing against their own past performance, suggesting an equal desire for improving performance (Apicella et al., 2017b).

 There is ample research to suggest that women are less (over)confident on average than men across a number of domains (Bertrand, 2010; Beyer, 1990; Beyer & Bowden, 1997; Croson & Gneezy, 2009; Lundeberg et al., 1994; Mobius et al., 2011; Niederle & Vesterlund, 2007, 2011).
 Within the literature on the gender gap in competitiveness, confidence is operationalized as the belief about one’s relative performance during a competition, where individuals who have inaccurately high ratings of their performance are deemed overconfident.
 If an individual does not feel as though their performance is higher than individuals they are competing against, they are unlikely to make the decision to compete for fear of missing the opportunity to earn money, even if they would otherwise outperform their opponent.
 Although both men and women tend to be overconfident, men are far more likely to fall into the trap of overconfidence, which leads them to compete more often than they should, given their actual ability (Niederle & Vesterlund, 2007).